 What makes a good testimonial great?

-- Make it real: A good testimonial always states the benefits and unique features that sets your services or goods apart.
+Make it real: A good testimonial always states the benefits and unique features that set your services or goods apart.
 It helps if the text contains specific reference of use of service.
-Fro example, ask the client to write about when they used your service, how good it was and why they would want to use it again.
+For example, ask the client to write about when they used your service, how good it was and why they would want to use it again.

 - Provide contact information: A good testimonial web page should always have a contact form at the bottom.
 If your potential customers are indeed inspired by what they have read on your web page, then make it easier for them to get in touch with you by providing a short contact form.

 Now that we have shared a few best practices, here is a list of things to avoid when asking your clients to provide you with a recommendation: